Paul McCartney Played Beatles Classic for First Time Since 1964 at Taylor Swift’s Wedding

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- Stevie Nicks joined McCartney among the A-list performers booked for the couple's wedding reception.
+- Stevie Nicks was among the A-list performers at the couple's wedding alongside McCartney, per People.